jeddhopkins/cv/README.md

 Throughout my career it has been essential that I maintain excellent communication skills, as a translator between the technical and non-technical if you will; whether as a Team Lead acting as the link between my team in Europe and HQ in London, a Bar Manager hosting training sessions and communicating with customer conflicts, or a Junior Software Developer writing code to solve real world problems.

-#### Analysis
+#### Attention to Detail

-My years as a Business Analyst have proved brilliant preparation for life as a developer.
-I am able to turn vague ideas into actionable user stories, and enjoy using these to guide my development process.

-I pick up new concepts with ease, and focus on asking the right questions to further my understanding of new ideas.
-These skills served me well when I worked in three different sectors within 18 months (Banking, Charity and NHS), and I was able to understand the specific business problems and requirements of each organisation to quickly gain the trust of project stakeholders.
+My 2 years working for Google have provided me with brilliant preparation for life as a developer.
+I pick up new concepts with ease and focus on asking important questions to further my knowledge and understanding.
+Whilst using Agile methodology I am able to spot small mistakes and implement the changes needed to correct them.
+These skills have served me well in multiple industries and are easily transferable into any new role I may face.

 #### Delivery